Abby

 Performance,Camcorder footage, 2 Paintings

 My sister and I hiked through Eldfell, we moved until we found a non-descriptive area to paint a landscape for each other on a piece of glass.
 The exercise was to paint one another into the landscape utilizing the same method.
 We wanted to show the differences between us.
-Even after we verbalized a strict methodology, we wielded different results.
+Even after we verbalized a methodology, we wielded different results.

 As your body moves through a landscape that you trace, you may realize your perception always changes.
 As I tried and tried again to paint my sister, she moved within the landscape, holding a camera, and as a result instead of drawing one of her, I drew multiples of her.
 This could show us that a human being can not grasp a landscape within a painting or reproduction, or even comprehend a body in totality by drawing a linear landscape, or taking a photograph simultaneously.